klmcwhirter/upd-indicator/README.md

 GNOME extension that provides indication that updates are available

 > [!IMPORTANT]
-> Before I even get started let me announce that I am looking for someone to fork and take over this project.
 >
-> _I have other priorities that will always be placed higher than any software development work I do._
+> What I am providing in this repo is a sample implementation of some ideas.
 >
-> Let me know if you are interested so we can begin that transition.
+> You should not think of this repo as code that you can clone and use as is.
+Your requirements are going to be different than mine.
+Be prepared to heavily modify or even rewrite what is here.
+>
+> The files herein are simply a sample implementation of the ideas presented below.

 ## Background